Adoptionist Theology: How did Jesus Become The Son of God?

 3) Jesus made without a man and not divine!

-4) Isaac and John made while parents were old, infertile, and not divine!
+4) Isaac and John made while their parents were old, infertile, and not divine!

-5) The rest of humanity made with man and woman and not divine!
+5) The rest of humanity is made of man and woman and not divine!

 THE LUKE FACTOR